Friday, October 04, 2024

 Wednesday, March 13, 2024

-Akashganga a galaxy of opportunities: open access portal on Indian scholarship
+Aakashganga a galaxy of opportunities: open access portal on Indian scholarship

 This initiative is part of the broader open access movement, which advocates for the free dissemination of scholarly work online, without barriers such as subscription fees or paywalls.
-By making research articles openly accessible, the Akashganga portal promotes transparency, collaboration, and innovation in academic research within India.
+By making research articles openly accessible, the Aakashganga portal promotes transparency, collaboration, and innovation in academic research within India.

 Thursday, February 22, 2024